 Tip: For, odd shaped holes, re-drill the holes, before making a plug to fit.

-You should have a clear understanding of how to install reclaimed hardwood flooring and the techniques used.
+By now, you should have a good understanding of how to install reclaimed hardwood flooring and the techniques used.
 If, your stuck and need help or may have a question, contact us.